stephan-double-u/cross-language-validation-schema/README.md

 - _number_
 - _boolean_

-If the string complies to the _data_ resp. _data-time_ format (according to [RFC 3339, section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6)) it should be interpreted as such.
+If the string complies to the _date_ resp. _date-time_ format (according to [RFC 3339, section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6)) it should be interpreted as such.

 #### EQUALS_ANY_REF
-With the EQUALS_ANY_REF constraint it is possible to compare the _values of properties_.
+With the EQUALS_ANY_REF constraint it is possible to compare the values of properties.
 It validates that the value of the associated property equals any of the property values referenced by the property names listed in the array named _values_.
 ```json